 Additionally, a good trainer can help you with your nutrition planning and suggest specific exercises to support your goals.
 You might be amazed how much a subtle tweak can increase your gains and help you get more satisfaction and joy out of your workouts.

-If you have more questions about what weights to choose or how to achieve that toned, athletic look let’s talk.
-Send me a note and we’ll jump on the phone.
-I look forward to connect with you!
+If you have more questions about what weights to choose and how to achieve your personal goals, let’s talk.
+Send me a note, or better yet, schedule a call with me here.
+I look forward to connecting with you!